Selective Sinkhorn Routing for Improved Sparse Mixture of Experts: Experiments

 \subsection{Main results}

-We present the principal results comparing our methods with baselines across multiple benchmarks.
-For each evaluation setting below, the \textbf{best result is in bold} and the \underline{second-best is underlined}.
-In each main table, the $\Delta$ column reports the performance gap to Vanilla SMoE, $\Delta(\text{method}) = \text{Performance(method)} $ - $ \text{Performance(Vanilla SMoE)}$.
-Negative $\Delta$ indicates improvement for PPL and BPC metrics, while positive $\Delta$ indicates improvement for vision tasks (Top-1 accuracy).
-The symbol $``$--$"$ denotes no change (i.e., Vanilla SMoE).
+We compare our methods with several baselines across multiple benchmarks.
+In each evaluation, the \textbf{best result is in bold}, and \underline{the second-best is underlined}.
+In the main tables, the $\Delta$ column reports the gap relative to Vanilla SMoE: $ \Delta(\text{method}) = \text{Performance(method)} - \text{Performance(Vanilla SMoE)}. $ A negative $\Delta$ indicates improvement for PPL and BPC, while a positive $\Delta$ indicates improvement for vision tasks (Top-1 accuracy).
+Thus, the sign of $\Delta$ depends on the metric: lower is better for PPL/BPC, whereas higher is better for Top-1 accuracy.
+The symbol ``--'' denotes no change (i.e., Vanilla SMoE).

-\cref{tab:wikitext-103-main} illustrates the performance of our proposal in comparison with all current baseline models.
-SSR variants consistently surpass baselines across the evaluation metrics over multi-head settings.
-Particularly, in 1-Head setting, SSR-S w/ noise achieves $0.551$ PPL better than the vanilla SMoE, compared with $0.145$ with the best baseline (SMoE w/ z-loss).
-A notable observation is the instability of SMoE w/ z-loss in the 2-Head setting, shown by a 4-point increase in PPL compared to other methods under the same configuration.
-In particular, the best average test PPL on Clean WikiText-103 and Attached WikiText-103 is achieved in the 2-Head setting by SSR-L with noise (33.456) and SSR-S with noise (41.692), respectively.
-In addition, our SSR methods achieve a faster training time compared to other balancing mechanisms, as depicted in \cref{fig:wiki_training_time_overheaf}.
+We first evaluate SSR on WikiText-103 under both the conventional and Momentum settings \cite{teo2024_momentumsmoe}.
+In the conventional setting, the backbone follows an interleaved Attention--SMoE architecture with separate residual connections for each block.
+As shown in \cref{tab:wikitext-103-unified}, SSR consistently outperforms Vanilla SMoE and existing balancing methods.
+In particular, SSR reduces test perplexity by 1.183 PPL relative to Vanilla SMoE, achieving \textbf{more than twice} the improvement of prior balancing approaches, while incurring \textbf{substantially lower} training-time overhead.

+Under the Momentum setting, SMoE can be viewed through a multi-objective optimization lens, where the output norm of each SMoE block generally decreases across layers, with a slight increase in the final layer due to gradient-descent overshooting \cite{teo2024_momentumsmoe}.
+As shown in \cref{fig:norm_change}, SSR preserves this characteristic norm evolution and closely matches the layer-wise trajectory of Vanilla SMoE, indicating compatibility with Momentum dynamics.
+Notably, SSR improves Vanilla SMoE by 0.489 PPL, while prior balancing methods degrade performance by up to 0.778 PPL.
+Together with the norm analysis in \cref{fig:norm_change}, this suggests that existing balancing strategies may disrupt Momentum-induced optimization dynamics, leading to less stable trajectories, whereas SSR preserves the norm behavior of Vanilla SMoE while improving perplexity.
+Overall, SSR improves performance in both settings and trains faster than competing balancing mechanisms.